 Knowing who your audience is will allow you to send your message most efficiently and save yourself a lot of time of wondering what they want to hear from you.

 5. Have a Killer Website

 Depending on how you’ve imagined to develop and promote your podcast, having a killer website for your podcast audience will skyrocket your attempts to reach out to your fans.
-If you’re starting out and don’t really have a lot to invest websites like Squarespace and Weebly can help you build up a simple website that looks neat and clean.
+If you’re starting out and don’t really have a lot to invest, websites like Squarespace and Weebly can help you build up a simple website that looks neat and clean.

-However, we strongly advise that in a year you hire professional website designer with outstanding UX and UI skills to create intuitive user interface for your website and SEO company/professional to optimize your content and technically back up the website.
+However, we strongly advise that within a year you hire professional website designer with outstanding UX and UI skills to create intuitive user interface for your website and SEO company/professional to optimize your content and technically back up the website.
 That way you’ll be sure your audience will be coming back for more.

 6. Build a Spectacular Blog